Carbon-Plated Shoes Cut In Half, Explained and Lab-Tested

 4. Able to afford their premium price.

-How much faster can you be in carbon-plated running shoes
+How fast can you be in carbon-fiber plated running shoes

 Runners wearing carbon-plated shoes managed to break every woman and man record from 5km to a marathon since the introduction of carbon-plated running shoes in 2016.